-160 H.Rept.
+177 H.Rept.
 109-333, at 110 (2005)("Section 602 of the conference report is a new section.
 18 U.S.C.
 1752 authorizes the Secret Service to charge individuals who breach established security perimeters or engage in other disruptive or potentially dangerous conduct at National Special Security Events (NSSEs) if a Secret Service protectee is attending [or will be attending] the designated event.
 Section 602 of the conference report expands 18 U.S.C.
-1752 to criminalize such security breaches at NSSEs that occur when the Secret Service protectee is not in attendance [and will not be in attendance]")(language in brackets added to reflect the current reach of section 1752 and the breadth of the proposed amendment).
+1752 to criminalize such security breaches at NSSEs that occur when the Secret Service protectee is not in attendance [and will not be in attendance]")(language in brackets added to demonstrate the reach of section 1752 prior to the Act, and the breadth of the Act's amendment).